This Is the Difference Between Dementia and Alzheimer’s

 You may be able to prevent Alzheimer’s

 “We have the Alzheimer’s Prevention Clinic, and the fact that you can talk about those words together is advanced,” says Dr. Isaacson.
 The clinic investigates how lifestyle choices—a healthy diet, exercise, social and mentally stimulating activities, as well as everyday habits, and ample sleep can markedly reduce your risk of Alzheimer’s.
 In fact, in a study in 2014 published in The Lancet Neurology, reducing certain risk factors can decrease risk of Alzheimer’s by 33 percent.
 The most important ways to prevent Alzheimer’s: Control diabetes and high blood pressure, reduce weight if obese, stay active, treat depression, don’t smoke, and stay in school.
 A 2017 study adds that staying social (spend time with friends and family members) and managing hearing loss to the list of controllable factors in the prevention of dementia.
-Find out the 36 everyday habits that can decrease your risk of Alzheimer’s.
+Plus, these 36 everyday habits can decrease your risk of Alzheimer’s, too.

 Treatment options depend on the type of dementia